mongodb-js/compass/CONTRIBUTING.md

   if there is something you need this project to do that it currently doesn't.
   We're always more than happy to chat about other projects.

-More information to help you work on Scout is available in [the dev guide](https://github.com/10gen/scout/blob/dev/docs/dev.md).
+More information to help you work on Compass is available in [the dev guide](https://github.com/10gen/scout/blob/dev/docs/dev.md).

 ## Workflow